LijoDXL/IBFposter/README.md

-# IBFposter
-Poster presented during WCSSP 3 - IBF Workshop, IITM Pune 29-30 Nov 2019.
-You can grab a pdf copy of the poster [here](poster.pdf).

 ## Title
-Ocean response to Tropical Cyclone Vayu
+**Ocean response to Tropical Cyclone Vayu**

+* Poster presented during WCSSP 3 - IBF Workshop held at IITM Pune 29-30 Nov 2019.
+* You can grab a PDF copy of the poster [here](poster.pdf).

 ## Abstract
 A very severe cyclonic storm Vayu which is unique in many aspects originated